Frequently asked questions about individual equity adjustments

 For more information about individual adjustments read our frequently asked questions.

 The Universities Language, Literacy and Mathematics Scheme encourages students to strengthen their preparation for higher studies by studying a language other than English, or specified English and Mathematics subjects.

 The Scheme applies to most undergraduate courses.
 The exceptions are:

 - 214941 Bachelor of Clinical Sciences/Doctor of Medicine

 The University of Adelaide

-- 314553 Bachelor of Medicine/Bachelor of Surgery (Bonded Medical Program)
+- 354553 Bachelor of Medical Studies/Doctor of Medicine (Bonded Medical Program)

 - 324491 Bachelor of Science (Veterinary Bioscience)

 SATAC will adjust your aggregate by either 2 points (for one eligible subject) or 4 points (for 2 or more eligible subjects).

 To be eligible you must successfully complete a subject in any one of these four categories: